Loan Payment Calculator

 For example, let’s say someone is considering getting an auto loan with the following terms: $25,000 loan at 4% interest for 5 years.

-But we first need to adjust the numbers so they will work with the loan payment formula.
+First we need to adjust the numbers so they will work with the loan payment formula.

 The formula requires a periodic (or monthly) interest rate so we need to divide the 4% interest rate by 12 months to arrive at a periodic interest rate of 0.3333%.
 Also, the number of payments is found by multiplying 5 years by 12 months = 60.